The Bankrate promise

 If you have children on their way out of college, do they know how to handle the financial responsibilities of adulthood?

-Holeman also suggests having the difficult but necessary conversation about death.
+Holeman also suggests having the difficult but necessary conversation about estate planning.

 “Estate plans provide a road map for important decisions regarding your health and assets, and generally cover two phases: before and after your death,” Holeman says.
 “By having one in place, you’ll remove any ambiguity around your wishes when it comes to protecting your family, loved ones and assets, in case you’re unable to do so.”